 We will use conduct as a ‘lens’ for how we view the activities of those we regulate, and interact with them.
 Our main focus will be ensuring that providers:

-are demonstrably delivering the outcomes their customers want
+understand what good outcomes are for their customers and can demonstrate how these outcomes are delivered

 can clearly articulate, and support with examples, how their conduct reflects the appropriate alignment of customer, business and, where relevant, shareholder interests

-are disclosing to investors and the public what they are doing to meet their regulatory obligations and the principles of good conduct, and how they are doing it.
+are disclosing, in relevant reporting in line with the Corporate Governance in New Zealand: Principles and Guidelines, to investors and the public what they are doing to meet their regulatory obligations and the principles of good conduct, and how they are doing it.
+The principles of good conduct are set out below in the good conduct profile

 How we will achieve it